 A dark, semi-transparent background image showing an aerial view of a rural landscape.
 The landscape is dominated by agricultural fields in various shades of green and brown, separated by a network of roads and irrigation canals.
-A large, dark body of water, possibly a river or lake, is visible on the right side of the image, with a narrow strip of land or peninsula extending into it.
+A large, dark body of water, possibly a river or lake, is visible on the right side of the image, curving along the edge of the fields.